pahique/winesupplychain/docs/README.md

-# Project Documentation

-## Instructions on how to use the DApp
+# Instructions on how to use the DApp

 1. At first, the user must fill in the UPC.
 That can be use either to create a new product on the blockchain or to search an existing product.
 SKU and OwnerID get populated by the smart contract and, therefore, are readonly. **Fetch Data1**, **Fetch Data2**, **Fetch Data3** and **Fetch Events** get data from the product given its UPC.
 The information is overwritten in the input fields.
 These button can be clicked any time.